-With respect to the demographic makeup of the district, Mr. Morgan, separate enclaves of Black population."
+With respect to the demographic makeup of the district, Mr. Morgan, Defendant's mapping expert, described Cooper SD-23 as a district that "connects separate enclaves of Black population."
 DX 2 ¶ 35.
 The Court agrees.
 For example, Cooper SD-23 links Black population from Milledgeville in Baldwin County to the Black population residing more than 100 miles away in Augusta.
 Id.
 Furthermore, Mr. Cooper conceded that Cooper SD-23 includes counties from different regions and splits a regional commission.
 Tr.
 260:23-261:13.